russelshane/birdie/README.md

 # 🐦 Birdie (Twitter Clone)

-This application is a clone of Twitter.
+This web application is a clone of Twitter.
 Developed using the following cool technologies:

 - TypeScript
 - Next.js